 Work-life balance involves balancing your work life with your life outside of work4, such as leisure and family time.
 16 percent of employees in the United States report that they have a hard time balancing their lives between work and their families5.
 Additionally, while technology can increase our productivity at work, it can adversely affect our life at home6.

-To illustrate this, let us imagine for the moment that you are a newly hired intern at a company.
+To illustrate this, let us imagine for a moment that you are a newly hired intern at a company.
 You and your boss were working on a power point presentation for the meeting on Monday morning and you managed to finish the presentation right before the weekend.
 You go home to your family.
 On Sunday afternoon, you are about to leave to dinner when your boss sends you a text message with the power point presentation as an attachment.
 Your boss wants you to add some multimedia to “spruce up” the power point.
 Do you cancel plans with your family to work on the presentation?

-This holiday season, while you are spending time with your family, friends, or loved ones, take a moment to enjoy their presence.
+This holiday season, while you are spending time with your family, friends or loved ones, take a moment to enjoy their presence.
 As you prepare your list for the New Year, take a step back and reflect.
 Perhaps, instead of thinking about lists and assessing your career goals, put that pen and paper down.
 That can wait for another day.
 Go back to your friends, family and loved ones.
 Work-life balance is about taking the time to enjoy life.
 Otherwise, you may wake up twenty years later with a nice car and house, but no cherished memories to fill your life with substance.

 1. Currie, J., & Eveline, J. (2011).
 E-technology and work/life balance for academics with young children.
 Higher Education, 62(4), 533-550.